Have some new valuable jewelry in the house? Receive a piece of artwork for your collection? Protect it!

 Do you need an appraisal?
 You may need to have an independent appraisal if the insurance company requires it or if you don’t know the value of your jewelry.
 Each item should be listed with a description and value on paper.
 New purchases usually come with the needed documentation.

 What kind of coverage is offered?
 You’ll want to determine if items are covered no matter where they are, whether they’re here in Denver or on an international trip, and if the policy offers full replacement cost.
 You also should ask if you will be required to replace your jewelry if lost or stolen, or if you can simply keep the cash settlement.

 Pictures can be helpful.
 Lost or stolen pieces of jewelry sometimes can be recreated if the jeweler has a good photograph to work from.

 Should I go with a company that specializes in jewelry insurance?
 There are companies that specialize in jewelry insurance.
 Whether you choose one of these, or a company that we represent, you’ll want to make sure they are reputable and stable.

-Is the value of your new gift mainly sentimental?
+Is the value of your jewelry mainly sentimental?
 Is an item irreplaceable?
 If the answer to either of these questions is “yes,” you might consider foregoing insurance.
-But please, talk to us at 303-232-3100 before making that decision.
+But please, talk to us before making that decision.
 That’s what we’re here for.

-Of course, it’s important to store your high value items securely when not in use; a safe in your home or a safe-deposit box is best.
+Of course, it’s important to store your jewelry securely when it’s not in use; a safe in your home or a safe-deposit box is best.
 We want your jewelry to be replaced if it’s lost or stolen, but we’d rather your sentimental and valuable pieces stay with you and your family for years to come.

 Here’s hoping your Valentine’s Day is full of fun and romance.
 And if there’s no jewelry involved, well, there’s always next year!

-For further questions and assistance, please contact The Insurance Place at 303-232-3100 or email your agent directly.
+For further questions and assistance, please contact The Insurance Place at 303-232-3100 or email us at email@example.com.